Planning Fencing Systems For Controlled Grazing

-Controlled grazing works by allowing livestock to intensively graze a portion of pasture followed by rotation to a "rested" paddock.
+Controlled grazing works by allowing livestock to intensively graze a portion of pasture followed by rotation to a “rested” paddock.
 This permits plant regrowth on the grazed pasture while letting animals forage on the highly nutritious plants in the rested paddock.
-Livestock typically remain on a given paddock for as little as 12 hours and up to two weeks.
-The timing of animal rotations is based on forage growth in the paddocks rather than a rigid time schedule.
+Depending on the quality and density of the pasture, livestock typically remain on a given paddock for as little as 12 hours and up to two weeks.
+Rotation of animals in the paddocks is based on forage growth rather than a rigid time schedule.

 An effective controlled grazing system requires an adequate fencing system that provides the manager control of the grazing animals.
 Permanent boundary fences are used to hold grazing animals in the pasture area.
 Temporary or minimal interior fencing is required to subdivide the pasture into paddocks among which livestock are rotated.
 Proper fencing is usually a major capital investment.
 Therefore, the fencing layout should be carefully planned to save time and money.